childers98/MART441-Web-Technologies/Week-13/README.md

 I went around to a couple different websites to explore different options for level creation but didn't find anything that was more directed at what I wanted to do for guidance.
 I wanted to change the level after hitting a certain number of points.

 Instead of doing another obstacle that kills the player I decided to do an obstacle that subtracts points from the players score.
+I was also working on trying to get my level change to work which is why I made Childers_phaser.html.
+I messed around with this and got annoyed so then tried to go back and add a timer instead.
+Neither of those aspects work and I think I need to tie the timer into the button press functions somehow.

 Done